Skip to content

 how to tell if supplements are fake

-Educating your patients about the differences between a genuine and fake product can be helpful during onboarding and check-ups.
+Educating your patients about the differences between a genuine and fake product can be helpful during onboarding and follow-up appointments.

 Most patients don’t disclose their health supplement use during a medical visit unless specifically asked.
 (3) Consider inquiring about dietary supplement use on your intake form or when discussing current medications.